t-inaba/rajiko_mv3/README.md

 Warning:
 --------------------
-This addon will not work on Manifest V3 with only declarativeNetRequest API.
+This addon does NOt work on Manifest V3 with only declarativeNetRequest API.

-So if Chromium based browsers totally abandon MV2 in the future, I'll stop maintaining for these browsers.
+I'm trying to fix this for Chrome Extension MV3, and working on it.
+But, I'm wondering if this goes well.

 How to use:
 -------------------